ShMazumder/tinyYOLO/revised/revised_manuscript_part1.md

 ---

+> **⚠️ RETRACTION NOTICE (R1.4).** All quantitative detection, quantization, edge-latency,
+> ablation, and multi-task results throughout this manuscript were produced with a broken
+> box decode (the real VOC run scored mAP@50 ≈ 0.0011) and are **retracted**.
+They are
+> superseded by `TBD` placeholders pending regeneration after the R1.4 fix.
+See
+> `CHANGELOG.md` and `analysis/feasibility_and_experiment_plan.md`.
+Architectural and
+> methodological content stands; numbers do not.

+---

 ## Abstract

 Deploying object detection on resource-constrained edge devices — microcontrollers, mobile SoCs, and single-board computers operating under sub-1 MB memory and sub-0.5 GFLOP compute budgets — remains an open challenge.
 Existing YOLO-family detectors, even at their smallest official configurations (e.g., YOLOv8n at 3.2M parameters, 8.7 GFLOPs), exceed these constraints by an order of magnitude, while purpose-built lightweight detectors such as NanoDet and PicoDet typically operate in the 0.9–1.5M parameter range without providing native INT8 quantization compatibility or multi-task extensibility.

 This paper presents TinyYOLO, a 0.23M-parameter object detection framework constructed from Ghost convolutions, depthwise separable feature fusion (LitePAN), and decoupled anchor-free detection heads.
 TinyYOLO introduces a dual-variant architecture: a *standard* variant employing SiLU activations with SE and spatial attention for FP32/FP16 deployment, and a *quantized* variant replacing all activations with ReLU6 and all attention modules with ECA blocks to guarantee end-to-end INT8 compatibility on edge accelerators.
 The framework provides architectural support for five vision tasks — detection, instance segmentation, pose estimation, image classification, and oriented bounding box detection — through task-specific heads sharing a common 0.08M-parameter backbone, with quantitative validation provided for detection, segmentation, and pose estimation.

-We evaluate TinyYOLO on Pascal VOC 2007+2012 (16.5K images, 20 classes) and COCO val2017 (5K images, 80 classes) under controlled experimental conditions with fixed random seeds and deterministic training.
-On VOC, TinyYOLO achieves mAP@50 of 38.7 ± 0.9% (standard) and 41.2 ± 0.7% (quantized) at 416×416 resolution, with INT8 inference latencies of 28.3 ms on Jetson Nano (TensorRT) and 67.4 ms on Raspberry Pi 4 (TFLite).
-Comprehensive ablation studies validate each architectural component, and direct comparisons against NanoDet (0.95M), YOLO-Fastest (0.25M), PicoDet-XS (0.93M), and MCUNetV2 (0.74M) on identical hardware establish TinyYOLO's position within the accuracy–efficiency Pareto frontier for sub-1M detectors.
+We evaluate TinyYOLO on Pascal VOC 2007+2012 (16.5K images, 20 classes) and COCO val2017 (5K images, 80 classes) under controlled experimental conditions with fixed random seeds and deterministic training. **On VOC and COCO, target mAP@50 and INT8 edge latencies (Jetson Nano via TensorRT, Raspberry Pi 4 via TFLite) are `TBD` pending regeneration under R1.4 — the previously reported figures were invalid (broken decode).** Ablation studies and direct comparisons against NanoDet (0.95M), YOLO-Fastest (0.25M), PicoDet-XS (0.93M), and MCUNetV2 (0.74M) on identical hardware are set up to place TinyYOLO on the accuracy–efficiency Pareto frontier for sub-1M detectors once real numbers exist.
 COCO comparisons use official baseline numbers; VOC comparisons are author-reproduced under identical conditions and clearly attributed.
 To our knowledge, TinyYOLO is the smallest YOLO-family framework supporting five vision tasks with a dedicated INT8-native architecture variant, though we note that YOLO-Fastest achieves comparable parameter counts for single-task detection.

 **Keywords:** lightweight object detection, edge deployment, Ghost convolution, INT8 quantization, YOLO, anchor-free detection, depthwise separable convolution